 post()function is not resolved: PyCharm successfully resolves

-- Choose TypeScript community stubs from the drop-down list, select the required library, and click Download and Install.
+- Click Download and in the Download Library dialog that opens, select the required library, and click Download and Install.
 PyCharm downloads the type definitions for the selected library and shows them in the External Libraries node in the Project view.

 Configuring Node.js Core library

 - In the Settings/Preferences dialog (Ctrl+Alt+S), click Node.js and NPM under Languages and Frameworks.
 The Node.js and NPM page opens.